muon-data/muon/README.md

   beta: What have you
 ```

-Since dictionaries do not have *values* themselves, they can be used as a short
+Since dictionaries do not use the values in their definitions, those values can
-cut for the first contained mapping.
-The only restriction is that mapping must
+be used as a **short cut** for the first contained mapping.
+(Not allowed for
-not have a dictionary type.
+`dict` mappings).
 ```
 things: 15
   beta: alpha is equal to 15
 ```

-A **list** is a type `[`enclosed in square brackets`]`.
-Values are sequences
+A **list** is a sequence of *items*, separated by spaces.
+If there are no
-of the contained type, separated by spaces.
-Like optional types, the
-definition should be omitted if the list is empty.
+items in a list, its definition should be omitted.
 ```
 :::
 flags: [bool]